ionos-deploy-now/documentation/content/docs/domain-tls.md

 # Domains & TLS/SSL

 Deploy Now provides a generic preview URL by default to all deployment branches.
-All URLs are by default SSL protected and http requests are redirected to https by default.
+All URLs are SSL protected and http requests are redirected to https by default.

 ## Custom domains